Low cost vegetable garden from your lawn – design tips

 Low cost vegetable garden created from your lawn, if you have grass, is the easiest and most cost effective way to get started with your vegetable garden or expand an existing vegetable garden.
 Here are my design tips which expand on the short movie I did a few weeks ago about a new vegetable and herb garden at our place.

-- Sun – For southern hemisphere gardeners, having open exposure to the sun in the north is very important, especially if you live in a wartm temperate or sub tropical climate when a very large variety of food grows well over our “winter” months when the sun is more in the north (from April to September).
-The opposite is the case for northern hemispher gardeners, ie open exposure to the south from October to March.
+- Sun – For southern hemisphere gardeners, having open exposure to the sun in the north is very important, especially if you live in a warm temperate or sub tropical climate when a very large variety of food grows well over our “winter” months when the sun is more in the north (from April to September).
+The opposite is the case for northern hemisphere gardeners, ie open exposure to the south from October to March.

 - Drainage – Be sure the space for your low cost vegetable garden has good drainage, either on a flat space or with a gentle slope.
 Aim for a space where you do not need to retain the garden beds due to the slope.